liefkeannabelle/maky/design/api-specification-new.md

 **Authentication:** Requires a valid `sessionId`.
 The user's known chords are automatically retrieved from the session.

 **Requirements:**

-* The `targetSong` exists.
+- The `targetSong` exists.
 The set of chords required by `targetSong` is not a subset of the user's `knownChords`.

 **Effects:**

-* Identifies the set of `missingChords` required to play the `targetSong` that are not present in the user's `knownChords` set.
-Returns an ordered learning path as `recommendedPath`.
+- Identifies the set of `missingChords` required to play the `targetSong` that are not present in the user's `knownChords` set.
+It then orders these `missingChords` into a sequence based on pedagogical principles (e.g., prioritizing foundational chords, chords with simpler fingerings, or chords that unlock the most other songs).
+Returns this ordered learning path as `recommendedPath`.

 **Request Body:**
 ```json
 {
   "sessionId": "string",